ArtemKhudiakov/ArtemKhudiakov/README.md

 I'm a front-end developer, and I absolutely love bringing beautiful and engaging websites to life

-## - I'm actively seeking new opportunities to apply my skills and make a positive impact.

 - I'm a friendly and passionate frontend developer with over one year of experience.
 - I find immense joy in expanding my skill set and staying up-to-date with the latest technologies and industry trends.
 - Learning is not just a necessity for me; it's a source of inspiration and excitement.